Uttarakhand Public Service Commission: Examinations conducted

+List of chairpersons

 Controversies

 The commission was embroiled in a job scam in 2022, when it was revealed that the exam papers of the Patwari exam were leaked by commission officers in collusion with other people.
 Ironically, the UKPSC had been given responsibility of conducting papers after the Uttarakhand Subordinate Service Selection Commission had been found involved in similar corruption and divested of its powers.
 A total of 36 candidates were found to have accessed the question bank after section officer Sanjiv Chaturvedi leaked it by sending photos to his wife Ritu, who provided the same to others.

 As a result, the paper was rescheduled and papers of other exams were in the process of being redrafted.